Evijärvi

 Evijärvi (/fi/) is a municipality of Finland.
-It is located in the Southern Ostrobothnia region.
+It is located in the South Ostrobothnia region.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Evijärvi.

 Neighbouring municipalities are Kauhava, Kronoby, Lappajärvi, Pedersöre and Veteli.
 The municipality is unilingually Finnish.
 There is a lake of the same name in the municipality.

 The coat of arms of Evijärvi, designed by Olof Eriksson, resembles the coat of arms of Alajärvi in appearance; the only difference being the two red-finned fish that appear on Evijärvi's coat of arms.
 In the 1980s, salted fish made from bream caught in the spring was named the traditional local dish of Evijärvi.